bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:23 PM CT, April 01</p>
+<p class="updated_time"> Latest data: 12:39 PM CT, April 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 47°, which is 32° *colder* than yesterday.
+Today's high is 47°, which is 33° *colder* than yesterday.
 Tomorrow is expected to be 22° **warmer** than today.

 Currently:

-- 47°
+- 46°
-- Drizzle and Breezy
+- Light Rain and Breezy
-- 95% humidity
+- 97% humidity
-- 11 mph wind
+- 12 mph wind
 - 100% cloud cover
 - 39 AQI 🟩
-- 0.58 inches of rain in the past 24 hours
+- 0.59 inches of rain in the past 24 hours
-- 1.46 inches of rain expected in the next 48 hours
+- 0.77 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>